List on Bids44 →

 2026No manufacturer warranty.
 All repairs out-of-pocket.

-2026Third-party insurance: not typically worth it for a 3-year-old laptop due to high premiums relative to current value and depreciation.
+2026Third-party insurance: not worth it for a product this old, as premiums are high relative to depreciated value.

 Pre-Purchase Inspection Checklist